andrebergvind/cyclistic-bike-share-analysis/README.md

 However, despite the similar overall trends, casual riders showcased a noticeably sharper increase in activity during the summer period.
 Between the months of March and June, casual rides increased by approximately 200%, a much stronger spike compared to annual members, indicating that casual users are more influenced by seasonal factors such as warmer weather, holidays, and outdoor leisure activities compared to annual members.

-When analyzing weekly ride activity, annual members demonstrated more consistent usage throughout weekdays, indicating that bike-sharing is integrated into their daily commuting and weekday routines.
+When analysing weekly ride activity, annual members demonstrated more consistent usage throughout weekdays, indicating that bike-sharing is integrated into their daily commuting and weekday routines.
 In contrast, casual riders showed significantly higher activity levels during weekends, suggesting a stronger connection to leisure and recreational usage.

 Overall, the findings highlight clear seasonal and recreational usage patterns among casual riders.
-The strong increase in rides between spring and summer months, combined with higher weekend activity, suggests that many casual riders may be tourists or occasional users utilizing the service primarily for leisure purposes.
+The strong increase in rides between spring and summer months, combined with higher weekend activity, suggests that many casual riders may be tourists or occasional users utilising the service primarily for leisure purposes.

 **Ride Duration**